gurmitteotia/guflow/docs/wait-for-signals.md

-You can implement the human interactions in the workflow using signal APIs.
-Following three APIs will allow you to implement the human interaction for various requirments:
+You can implement the human interactions in the workflow using following three signal APIs:
 ```
 Good to know:
 1. Signal name is case insensitive.